-The first lesson was that a marginally better graph does not equal better sound.
+The first lesson was that a marginally better graph does NOT mean better sound.
 I could vary the phase of one subwoofer and eliminate a null, but it didn’t sound as good.
 Trust your ears.
 I keep the subs at zero phase, adjusting timing using the distance settings instead.

 I asked Ed about the problems with the LFE+Main setting for the Denon, also known as Double Bass for Onkyo, and I’m sure a few other terms.
-My thoughts are that some people will refuse to set their towers to Small out of sheer pride, so why not let them get the bass back that is typically lost when the fronts are set to Large?
+Some people will refuse to set their towers to “Small” out of sheer pride, so why not let them get the bass back that is typically “lost” when the fronts are set to “Large”?

 This is bad for several reasons, primarily because, as Ed pointed out, very few speakers are truly “Full Range”.
 Even their venerable Ultra Tower cannot deliver at 28 hertz the same dynamic output found in their subwoofers, and the Ultra Tower is a truly outstanding tower speaker, especially given the price.

-Setting the speakers to “Small” keeps the subwoofer fed properly and keeps the main drivers fed more comfortably above the crossover, reducing stress on the amplifier and the main speakers.
+Setting the speakers to “Small” keeps the subwoofer “fed” properly and keeps the main drivers fed more comfortably above the crossover, reducing stress on the amplifier and the main speakers.

-A setting of “LFE” only (instead of LFE+Main) does not send that signal to the sub, making it difficult to integrate the subwoofer correctly.
+A setting of “LFE” only (instead of LFE+Main) does not send that signal to the sub, making it difficult to integrate a subwoofer correctly.
 The bass only comes from the LFE channel of the content, and other speakers set to Small.
-Trust me, it’s wonky.
+Really difficult to properly integrate.

-Then Ed sent me this extremely helpful write up:
+Then Ed sent me this EXTREMELY helpful write-up: